 As usual there will be two classes: one for those under nine and the other for those who are nine and over.
-For the two best entries in the class for those who are nine or over there will be a box of delicious chocolates from the English and Scottish CWS chocolate works at Luton.
+For the two best entries in the class for those who are nine or over there will be a box of delicious chorolates from the Fredish and chocolates from the English and Scottish CWS chocolate works at Luton.
 For the two best entries in the class for those under nine, there will be a bumper parcel of sweets from the CWS confectionery works, Reddish.
 Read the following rules

-- 1. The drawing must be your own and measure not more than 10 in. by 8 in. - 2.
-On the back of your entry write your full name, address, and age iN BLOCK CAPITALS. - 3.
+- 1. The drawing must be your own and measure not more than - On the back of your entry write your full name, address, and age IN BLOCK CAPITALS. - 3.
 Post your entry to The Editor, Home Magazine, 1 Balloon Street, Manchester 4, marking your entry "COM-PETITION."